cole-maxwell1/MortgageCalculator/README.md

 # Basic Mortgage Calculator
 This is a basic command-line mortgage calculator.
-I used this small project to learn some of the basic of `Java`.
+I used this small project to learn some of the basics of `Java`.